gvtsch/gvtsch.github.io/content/Blog/Supervised, Unsupervised and Reinforcement Learning — A brief overview.md

 toc: true
 ---

-From the last article, we know that basically all common artificial intelligence methods can be classified as [[2022-12-30-Weak_ai_strong_ai_expertsystems#Weak AI|weak AI]].
+From the last article, we know that basically all common artificial intelligence methods can be classified as [[Weak AI, strong AI &  Expertsystems#Weak AI|weak AI]].
 And these methods and techniques can be further subdivided.
 Today, we want to focus on this subdivision.

 In fact, when I talk about artificial intelligence, we are dealing with machine learning (ML) — a category of artificial intelligence.
 ML can be further subdivided into supervised, unsupervised, and reinforcement learning.
 We will deal with these three and their respective subcategories today